Georgia Advance Directive for Health Care

 On July 1, 2007, Georgia replaced the old Living Will and Durable Health Care Power of Attorney forms, with a new comprehensive document, the Georgia Advance Directive for Health Care (GADHC).
 The GADHC permits an individual to detail his or her preferences for medical treatment if he or she is in a permanent state of unconsciousness, persistent vegetative state, or is dying from an incurable disease.
 This document further permits the individual to designate another person as his or her agent in order to make medical decisions for the incapacitated individual.
 This document will instruct your health care providers and all other pertinent involved parties that the person you appointed as your agent is the person you want making care decisions for you, including the decision to remove you from life support, and handling your funeral arrangement.

-Some things that are taken for granted, such as claiming the body of a loved one, will be denied to your life partner unless this document is prepared on behalf of each partner in the relationship.
+Some things that are taken for granted, such as claiming the body of a loved one, may be denied to your life partner unless this document is prepared on behalf of each partner in the relationship.

 Durable Power of Attorney for Finances